aosabook/500lines/ci/chapter.rst

 Right now, you have to manually kick off the test_runner.py file to start a test runner.
 You can instead create a test runner manager process which will assess the current load of test requests from the dispatcher, and will scale the number of active test runners.
 This process will receive the 'runtest' messages and will start a test runner process for each request, and will kill unused processes when the load decreases.

+Using these suggestions, you can make this simple CI system more robust and fault-tolerant, and you can integrate it with other systems, like a web-based test reporter.

+If you wish to see the level of flexibility continuous integration systems can achieve, I recommend looking into Jenkins (http://jenkins-ci.org/), a very robust, open-sourced CI system written in Java.
+It provides you a basic CI system, which you can extend using plugins.
+You may also access its source code through GitHub: https://github.com/jenkinsci/jenkins/.
+Another recommended project is Travis CI (https://travis-ci.org/), which is written in Ruby and whose source code is available through GitHub: https://github.com/travis-ci/travis-ci

+This has been an exercise in understanding how CI systems work, and how to build one yourself.
+You should now have a more solid understanding of what is needed to make a reliable, distributed system, and you can now use this knowledge to develop more complex solutions.